 A business center is a key place in a country or a region through which most of the business is conducted.
-For example, there may be several business centers in a country as large as the United States.
+For example, there may be several business centers in a large country such as the United States.
 However, this isn’t true for most countries.
-For example, London is the largest city in the UK, and it can easily be considered the country’s key business center.
+For example, London is the largest city in the UK and it can easily be considered the country’s key business center.

 Types of Business Centers

 Different business centers may be known for other things.
 If we take the example of the US, New York City is considered the country’s financial hub.
-Almost all financial companies exist in or around the Manhattan area.
-On the other hand, Silicon Valley is known for its tech companies and its startup culture.
+Almost all financial companies exist in or around Manhattan.
+On the other hand, Silicon Valley is known for its tech companies and start-up culture.

 Knowing the primary purpose of a business center is crucial before setting up your base of operations.
 Remember that your business center will be imperative for setting partnerships, hiring, and procedures.
 Operating out of an incompatible business center can seriously hinder your global expansion.

 Imagine you are a European semiconductor company.
 When expanding into Asia, Taiwan would be an ideal business center.
-On the other hand, Hong Kong won’t be as suitable because some of the largest foundries and chip makers are in Taiwan.
-They would make it easier for you to get up and running compared to Hong Kong.
+For example, Hong Kong would not be as suitable because some of the largest foundries and chip makers are in Taiwan.
+This would make it easier for your company to begin running.
 Conversely, a financial services company would prefer Hong Kong.

 Why You Should Enter the Global Marketplace

-Companies usually enter the global marketplace to reach more potential customers, expand their business and increase profits.
-There are three significant ways companies use to achieve efficient globalization:
+Companies usually enter the global marketplace to reach more potential customers, expand their business, and increase profits.
+There are three significant strategies companies use to achieve efficient globalization:

 · Increasing the customer base for products or services.